Introduction

 Placement and Precautions

-Distance from Flammables: Position your fire pit at least 10 feet away from any structures, trees, or flammable materials like leaves or dry grass.
+Distance from Flammables: Position your fire pit at least 10 feet away from buildings, trees, and any flammable materials like dry grass.

-Non-flammable Base: Always place your fire pit on a non-flammable surface such as gravel, concrete, or brick to reduce the risk of accidental fire spread.
+Non-flammable Base: Always place your fire pit on a non-flammable surface such as gravel, concrete, or brick to prevent fire spread.

-Consider Wind and Overhead Hazards: Avoid areas under low-hanging branches, and be mindful of the direction of the wind to prevent smoke and sparks from blowing toward your home or guests.
+Consider Wind and Overhead Hazards: Choose a location free from low branches and consider wind direction to minimize smoke and sparks affecting your home or guests.

 Fire Management